Gen Z E-commerce: Delivery Strategies to Offset Slow Growth

 These tech levers allow retailers to deliver on brand promises.
 They help trim costs and emissions (by driving fewer miles) while giving customers the options they demand.
 In effect, sophisticated last-mile systems turn delivery into a competitive advantage.

-Slower e-commerce growth makes customer retention more critical than ever.
-Gen Z – the online shopping powerhouse – is both a source of hope and a high bar to clear.
-Descartes’ research shows that only 11% of Gen Z shoppers are satisfied with current delivery performance, and one-fifth will ditch a retailer after a bad experience.
-The lesson for retailers is clear: deliver smarter or lose ground.
+Slower overall e-commerce growth means customer retention is more critical than ever.
+And Gen Z – the new powerhouse of online shopping – presents both a challenge and an opportunity.
+This cohort is injecting much-needed growth into online retail, but they also set a high bar for retailers to clear.
+Research shows only about 11% of Gen Z shoppers are satisfied with current delivery performance, and roughly one-fifth will ditch a retailer after a single bad delivery.
+The lesson for businesses in 2025 is crystal clear: deliver smarter or lose ground.
+If you can’t meet Gen Z’s expectations, plenty of other options are just a click away, and young consumers won’t hesitate to switch.

 You may be interested in